 The modern world of cybersecurity can be a confusing place.
-There are tomes of data, regulations, and mandates in addition to the complex technical aspects.
+There are tons of data, regulations, and mandates in addition to the complex technical aspects.
 This is especially true when it comes to crypto key management systems (KMSs).

 Key Management Systems - Managing the Key Life Cycle

-The best place to start is to understand the role of the crypto key and why it’s critical to manage its lifecycle.
-Crypto keys are used as part of the security and confidentiality framework for today’s complex online business applications and processes.
-Similar to the way we we use keys to unlock doors and start cars, crypto keys are used to grant access to sensitive information and allow the initiation of processes that use this data.In simple terms, crypto keys are used to encrypt and decrypt sensitive data (for confidentiality) - as well as other security functions, such as digital signatures for data integrity and authenticity.
+New Call-to-actionIn simple terms, crypto keys are used to encrypt and decrypt sensitive data (for confidentiality) - as well as other security functions, such as digital signatures for data integrity and authenticity.
 To prevent unauthorized access to information, computer systems will encrypt the data.
-This process translates the data so that it is unrecognizable.
+This procedure transforms the data such that it cannot be recognized.
 The data then has to be accessed using the proper crypto key to translate it back into a recognizable form.
-The crypto key can actually be used to encrypt the data, decrypt it or both depending upon the configuration.
+The crypto key can actually be used to encrypt the data, decrypt it, or both depending upon the configuration.

 For example, a banking-grade KMS will incorporate a dedicated HSM into the system architecture.